billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 {{< youtube TqbLPmfdviY >}}

 This is spiritual warfare, friends.
-Human works will be of no value unless they are they are inspired by the Holy Ghost for the greater glory of God.
+Human works will be of no value unless they are inspired by the Holy Ghost for the greater glory of God.
 For, without God's grace, man can do nothing but sin.

 Father Richard Heilman of US Grace Force has asked all the faithful to say the daily prayers of the Auxilium Christianorum for persecuted priests like Fr.
 Altman.